adiaconou/mcp-google/memory-bank/progress.md

 # Progress Tracking

-## Overall Project Status: Phase 2 (Functional Calendar) In Progress
+## Overall Project Status: Phase 2 Complete - Ready for Phase 3 (Gmail Integration)

 ### Implementation Approach: Value-First Incremental Development
 The project has been restructured to deliver working functionality at each phase rather than building comprehensive infrastructure first.
 This approach ensures immediate user value and validates the concept early.